Alongside Canberra's classic cafés, pubs and restaurants, meet the new eateries that mix youthful creativity with small-city friendliness.

 Transport an American-style diner to Canberra's old-meets-new Kingston Foreshore area and the result is Brodburger – a hip and hugely popular casual eatery with glass walls and an infectious energy.
 The diner sprung from a single food truck, originally parked on the edge of the lake in the middle of Canberra, Lake Burley Griffin.
 Long queues and word-of-mouth hype morphed the van into a bricks and mortar restaurant.
 Brodburger's namesake burger, the Brodburger, is a fail-safe pick.
 It's a flame-grilled beef patty topped with tomato, Spanish onion and homemade aioli, plus a choice of blue, brie, Swiss or cheddar cheese.

-This large, illuminated glass box on the northern side of the Canberra Centre shopping complex is a relative newcomer to the city dining scene.
-Nonetheless, the Dumpling House pulses with people most nights of the week.
+A large, illuminated glass box on the northern side of the Canberra Centre shopping complex, the Dumpling House pulses with people most nights of the week.
 Sizzling sounds and trails of steam rise from its open kitchen, while ceilings are adorned with hanging lanterns.
 Service is fast and the food is fresh and simple.
 Dumplings come served on white plates, undressed with additional extras.
 Opt for the crispy chilli beef, the prawn and pumpkin dumplings, and for dessert, choose the silken tofu with ginger.
 Note that this venue can get noisy.